-These days I build sites rather than develop them, but here you can see some of the sites I've designed (and built!) over the last few years.
+These days I generally build sites rather than design them, but here you can see some of the sites I've designed (and built!) over the last few years.

 Wedding photographer Lesley Anne had a site she couldn't edit, and she first approached me to convert her old site to WordPress.

 Once that was done, she decided it would be nice to give it a makeover too – and then she had a rather splendid idea to offer her brides a site of their own on her webspace…

 Christine's Abbey of the Arts website needed a new look.
 It had also outgrown its old page structure.